 Wearing earplugs for Glastonbury is not overcautious.
 It’s the only sensible thing to do when you’re spending five days in an environment that regularly breaches industrial noise limits.

-Step 2: Know the Difference Between Foam and Flat-Filter Earplugs for Festivals
+Step 2: Know the Difference Between Foam and Reusable Silicone Earplugs for Festivals

 Foam earplugs work by physically blocking the ear canal.
 They attenuate high frequencies far more than low ones: a typical SNR 37 foam plug cuts 40+ dB of treble and mid, but only 20 dB of bass.
 The sound becomes heavily bass-weighted.
 Kick drums and low-end survive; vocals and guitar detail disappear.
 Music genuinely sounds worse with foam in.

-It’s why musicians and sound engineers use flat-filter earplugs rather than foam.
+It’s why musicians and sound engineers reach for purpose-made music earplugs rather than foam.
 Foam is designed for industrial noise protection, where sound quality is irrelevant.
 Concert hearing protection is a different category entirely.

 Step 3: Check Whether the Earplugs You’re Considering Are Actually Certified